mcetateanu/Morse-code/README.md

 public static void Beep (int frequency, int duration);

-// This example demonstrates the Console.Beep(Int32, Int32) method
+// Plays the sound of a beep of a specified frequency and duration through the console speaker with Console.Beep(Int32, Int32) method using System;
-using System;
 using System.Threading;